abdo1327/Projects/PREDICT HOST RESIDENCE ON AIRBNB/README.md

-# PREDICT HOST RESIDENCE ON AIRBNB
+# Predict host residence on Airbnb
 ## Problem Overview and objective
 USA’s Capital Gains Tax laws state that property owners who occupy their property are allowed a tax exemption, Some owners misrepresent their property in order to abuse the exemption law.
 The project aims to: